-1. Make It Easy for Managers
+1. Make Communication Easier for People Managers

 2. Communicate Where Deskless Workers Are Actually Doing Their Work